PlantandFoodResearch/PyKaka/README.md

  - Password: Allpocate a password.
 This will protect your experiment from others
  - PI: Who is the PI of the experiment
  - Realm: The realm your experiment belongs to (e.g. Genotype or Seafood).
 You cannot create a new one.
 Please contact admin as above
- - Mode: Can be "Clean", "Override", "Append"
-- Data
+- DataSource
  - Format: Can only be **python_dict** at the moment
  - ID Column: Your data requires a unique ID column
  - Name: This can be either a path to a file or a unique name of your data set
  - Group: Data might be grouped in an experiment like treatments [optional]
  - Creator: Who has craeted the data?
  - Contact: A contact email address
+ - Mode: Can be "Clean", "Override", "Append"

 Just a wee explanation about the **Mode**: